eugenetkj98/AttractorNetworksPublic/readme.txt

 NetworkReconstruction.py - Code for calculating the dynamics component of the attractor network, and calculating surprise

 SurrogatesGenerator.py - Implementation of the iterated Amplitude Adjusted Fourier Surrogates used in constructing artificial chaotic time series with abnormal behaviour (see paper)

+AttractorNetworks_PublicUse.py - Version of the code that you can use to input your own dataset to run change point detection on.